karlotness/kres/README.md

 # kres LaTeX Template

 This repository contains the LaTeX class files that I use to format my resume.
+Consult the PDF documentation for usage information.

+# Building
+If the Makefile was included with this package all files can be built with `make`.
+The command `make install` will place the generated class file under `TEXMFHOME`.

-The `.cls` file and the documentation PDF are built with `make`.
-If the Makefile is not included, build the `.cls` file by running TeX on kres.ins and build the documentation by running `pdflatex` on kres.dtx.
+If the Makefile was not included the required files can be built manually.
+Build the `.cls` file by running TeX on kres.ins and build the documentation by running `pdflatex` on kres.dtx.

-`make install` will place the generated class file under `TEXMFHOME`.
+# License
 This project is under the MIT license.
-See LICENSE.txt, if included, for the license text.
-If this file is not included see the text of the PDF documentation for this class (kres.pdf).
+The license text is included in each of the source files, in the PDF documentation for this class, and in LICENSE.txt (if this file is present).

-## Dependencies
+# Dependencies
 This class file is designed to work under a TeXLive distribution.
 It depends on:
 - `article`
 - `fontenc`
 - `hyperref`